Malco Theatres: Multiplexes

-July 3, 1987, the Winchester Court cinema opened three of its eight screens as the company's and the area's first multiplex.
+On July 3, 1987, the Winchester Court cinema opened three of its eight screens as the company's and the area's first multiplex.
 This opening came only three and a half months after construction began.
 The estimated price tag for the complex was around half a million dollars.
 The first film shown was Innerspace.

 One of the Winchester Court's two 350 seat auditoriums was THX-certified.
 All of the auditoriums featured JBL speakers and Dolby processors.
 The theatre also had 70mm film projection capability in its two 350 seat auditoriums.
 Four of the auditoriums could seat 210 with the remaining two auditoriums seating 160.

 Malco's first and only foray into the megaplex scene began with the Majestic theatre, which opened in 1997 with 11 screens and expanded to 20 in 1998.
 A technological showcase, the Majestic featured THX-certified auditoriums, Dolby Digital and DTS audio, large format screens and an auditorium with a custom-designed audio system with Klipsch speakers.